Palette

 Palette Logo

-Palette is pre-release software.
-The API is mostly stable, but the library should not be considered production ready at this time.
+Palette is pre-release software and should not be considered production ready at this time.

 Palette is available for use via the Palette CDN.
 To include Palette on any webpage, just import it inside a script module: